 Get that?
 An "absolute need" for private citizens to be perforated by any bullets Beck's minions send their way (ironically, the famous police motto "To Protect and Serve" originated with the LA Police Academy, and then the LAPD).

-do know that to realize Charlie Beck's dream of making realistic looking fake firearms unavailable, we would have to ban soap and shoe polish/ink/etc. [More]
+Again, we may never be able to adequately understand what combination of factors led Jaime Gonzalez to his tragic, untimely death.
+We do know that to realize Charlie Beck's dream of making realistic looking fake firearms unavailable, we would have to ban soap and shoe polish/ink/etc. [More]

 That's today's St. Louis Gun Rights Examiner.
 Please give it a look, and tell a friend.